BashCo/r-bitcoin/sidebar.md

-Bitcoin is *the currency of the Internet*: a distributed, worldwide, decentralized digital money.
-Unlike traditional currencies such as dollars, bitcoins are issued and managed without any central authority whatsoever: there is no government, company, or bank in charge of Bitcoin.
+Bitcoin is *the Internet of currency*: a distributed, worldwide, decentralized digital money.
+Unlike traditional currencies such as dollars, bitcoins are issued and managed without any central authority whatsoever; there is no government, company, or bank in charge of Bitcoin.
 As such, it is more resistant to wild inflation and corrupt banks.
 With Bitcoin, you can *be your own bank*.

 If you are new to Bitcoin, check out [We Use Coins](https://www.weusecoins.com/en/) and [Bitcoin.org](http://bitcoin.org/).
 You can also explore the [Bitcoin Wiki](http://bitcoin.it):